simonmichael/hledger/site/docs.md

 ### What is Plain Text Accounting?
-Using plain text data formats and modular free software tools for robust, efficient accounting.\
+Using plain text data formats and modular free software tools for robust, efficient accounting.
+More docs for all ledger-likes at:\
 **[plaintextaccounting.org](http://plaintextaccounting.org)**\